XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/eks.md

 - XKF core defines `vpc_peering_config_requester`, manually getting the needed information from the tenant account.
 - Tenant core defines `vpc_peering_config_accepter`, manually getting the needed information from the XKF account.

-Make sure that you only have one peering request open at the same time, else the accepter side won't be able to find a unique request.
+Make sure that you only have one peering request open at the same time, else the accepter side will not be able to find a unique request.
 Now you should be able to see the VPC peering connected on both sides.

 ## Update cluster version